lekkalar/AIML-UTAustin/Pipelines and HyperparameterTuning/README.md

 Course: Feature Selection, Model Selection and Tuning

-To predict if a customer will leave the credit card services or not and the reason behind it
+Predicted if a customer will leave the credit card services or not and the reason behind it

 Skills & Tools Covered